KungFuDonkey/DX12ComputeTmpl/README.md

 ### Execution failure
 If execution fails on the GPU, the error message created by dx12 will be printed to the console.

+### Easy target creation
+Feel free to look through the samples folder, it shows an easy way to initialize a new target for CMake